Ops Command Center v3.2.1

 Meeting Philosophy

-• • Clear objective (not "sync" or "discuss")
+• • Clear objective (not just "sync" or "discuss")

-• • Materials sent in advance
+• • Materials shared in advance

-• • No agenda or clear outcomes
+• • No agenda or expected outcome

 Communication Protocol